-This course explores the theories, philosophies, and concepts related to the line law enforcement officer.
-Additionally, the course places special emphasis on patrol, traffic, and public service responsibilities and their relationship to the criminal justice system.
+This course explores the theories, philosophies, and concepts related to the duties of law enforcement officers.
+The course content places special emphasis on patrol, traffic, and public service responsibilities as it relates to the criminal justice system.
 (A, CSU)

 8 CRIMINAL INVESTIGATIONS